Nrivoire/FdF/test_maps/maps_FDF copy/README.md

 Using **NOAA** or **MGDS** as data provider allows you to find by name a country or a city (*MGDS only*).
 The coordinates are requested through the **Google Geocoding API**.

-Before downloading and generating a custom map, you can request for an online preview image through the **MGDS portal** which is opened in your default browser.
+Before downloading and generating a custom map, you can request for an online v->preview image through the **MGDS portal** which is opened in your default browser.

-## previews
+## v->previews

 <img src="http://i.imgur.com/uO6Egii.png?1" width="50%" /><img src="http://i.imgur.com/v5uApWX.png" width="50%" /><img src="http://i.imgur.com/pkOpXLX.png" width="50%" /><img src="http://i.imgur.com/n3K2lh4.png" width="50%" />